Kukuster/penguinsOnWhale/README.md

 # penguinsOnWhale

-Run of multiple Docker containers each in a separate terminal with a single command.
+Run multiple Docker containers each in a separate terminal with a single command.

 ![](demo.gif)

-### Dependencies
+### Requirements/Dependencies

  - bash 4 or 5
  - Python >3.6